TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 The theory of pricing and hedging of financial derivatives is an important topic in Mathematical Finance, and this chapter starts with an overview of financial derivatives.
 A significant portion of this chapter covers derivatives pricing and hedging theory in a simple single-period setting by developing the concepts of arbitrage, replication, market completeness, risk-neutral measure, and proving the two fundamental theorems of asset pricing (in this simple setting).
 A brief overview of the theory in the general setting is also provided.
-This is followed by coverage of the problem of optimal exercise of American options, tackled as a special case of the optimal stopping problem modeled as an MDP.
+This is followed by coverage of the problem of optimal exercise of american options, tackled as a special case of the optimal stopping problem modeled as an MDP.
 A backward induction algorithm is developed to solve this MDP.
 Finally, this chapter covers an MDP formulation of the problem of pricing and hedging of derivatives when incorporating real-world frictions (technically known as an incomplete market).

-# Chapter 10: Order-book Trading Algorithms
+# Chapter 10: Order-Book Trading Algorithms

 Chapter author: Ashwin Rao (https://orcid.org/0000-0003-0620-3100)